HughMaingauche/ILI9341-parallel-TFT-driver-for-micropython/README.md

 ## 4. Touchsceen calibration procedure

 Once you have loaded the "main_full_test_LCD_TOUCH.py" file, after a few tests you'll see on screen the calibration procédure.
+It is a basic set of green crosses you have to touch and when it's done calcultations are made to interpolate the x and y position with the ADC values.
 Once it is complete you'll find the results giving a set of parameters:
 ```
 Cal. result : Pos(pixel) = a * ADC_val + b